sebdehne/dehnes.com/posts/2021-03-31-DehneEVSE.md

 ---

 I designed and built my own EVSE EV Charging station from scratch.
-It was a *real* full stack project, reaching from hardware/electronics design all the way up to the frontend webapp written in TypeScript.
+It was a *real* full stack project, reaching from hardware/electronics design all the way to the frontend webapp written in TypeScript.

-Building your own charging stations is fun and gives you full control over charging (assuming you like to code).
+Building your own charging stations is fun and gives you full control over the charging (assuming you like to code).
 It is also cheaper (see BOM below).

-For example, you might only want to only allow charging at those hours during day when energy prices are low enough, or you want to throttle the charging speeds to allow sharing of the line capacity with multiple charging stations when needed.
+For example, you might only want to allow charging at those hours during the day when energy prices are low enough.
+Or you could want to throttle the charging speeds to allow sharing of the line capacity with multiple charging stations when needed.

-Here is a litte demonstration of the charging station and the app I wrote:
+Here is a little demonstration of the charging station and the app I wrote:

 <iframe id="ytplayer" type="text/html" allow="fullscreen;" src="https://www.youtube.com/embed/G5hRH6UQRbQ"></iframe>

-In the video, you see:
+In the video, you will see:
 - the charging station detecting the 32A-rated cable
 - as the cable is plugged into the EV, it is detected by the charging station
 - when charging is enabled in the app, charging starts
 - when charging is disabled in the app, charging stops

 # Overview
-The system architecture consist of the following 4 layers and their features:
+The system architecture consist of the following 4 layers and their respective features:

 1. Hardware
    - ability to tell the car at which charging speed (0 means off) it can charge via the Pilot Control signal